jsspencer/testcode/docs/testcode.py.rst

     set to use that value, or in the format program_name=value, which affects only the specified program.
 Only relevant to the run action.
 Default: exe variable set for each program listed in the :ref:`userconfig` file.
+-i, --insert
+    Insert the new benchmark into the existing list of benchmarks in userconfig rather than overwriting it.
+Only relevant to the make-benchmarks action.
+    Default: False.
 --jobconfig=JOBCONFIG
     Set path to the job configuration file.
 Default: jobconfig.
 --job-option=JOB_OPTION